 These investors need to submit a physical transaction request along with such documents as may be prescribed by quant Money Managers Limited ('AMC')/quant Capital Trustee Limited ('the Trustee')/quant Mutual Fund ('the Fund') from time to time.
 The AMC reserves the right to put the transaction requests on hold/reject the transaction request/reverse allotted units, as the case may be, as and when identified by the AMC, which are not in compliance with the terms and conditions notified in this regard.
 The Trustee company/ the AMC reserve the right to change/ modify the above provisions at a later date.
 Where can you submit the filled up applications.
-Not Applicable How to Apply Please refer to the SAI and Application form for the instructions.
+Not Applicable How to Apply The Application forms are available at the Investor Service Centres(ISCs)/Official Points of Acceptance(OPAs) of Mutual Fund or may be downloaded from the website of AMC.
+The list of the Investor Service Centres (ISCs)/Official Points of Acceptance (OPAs) of the Mutual Fund is provided on the last page of the SID.For further details, please refer to the SAI.
 Listing The Scheme is an open ended scheme under which sale and repurchase will be made on a continuous basis and therefore listing on stock exchanges is not envisaged.
 However, the Trustee reserves the right to list the units as and when considered necessary in the interest of Unit holders of the Fund.
 Special Products / facilities available during the NFO Not Applicable The policy regarding reissue of repurchased units, including the maximum extent, the manner of reissue, the entity (the scheme or the AMC) involved in the same.
 Units once redeemed will be extinguished and will not be reissued.
 Restrictions, if any, on the right to freely retain or dispose of units being offered.
-Pledge of Units The Unit under the Scheme may be offered as security by way of a pledge / charge in favour of scheduled banks, financial institutions, non-banking finance companies (NBFCs), or any other person.
-The AMC and / or the ISC will note and record such Pledged Units.
-The AMC shall mark a lien only upon receiving the duly completed form and documents as it may require.
-Disbursement of such loans will be at the entire discretion of the bank / financial institution / NBFC or any other person concerned and the Mutual Fund assumes no responsibility thereof.
-The Pledger will not be able to redeem Units that are pledged until the entity to which the Units are pledged provides written authorisation to the Mutual Fund that the pledge / lien charge may be removed.
+The Unit under the Scheme may be offered as security by way of a pledge The Pledger will not be able to redeem Units that are pledged until the entity to which the Units are pledged provides written authorisation to the Mutual Fund that the pledge / lien charge may be removed.
 As long as Units are pledged, the Pledgee will have complete authority to redeem such Units.
 IDCW declared on Units under lien will be paid / re-invested to the credit of the Unit Holder and not the lien holder unless specified otherwise in the lien letter.
 Lien on Units On an ongoing basis, when existing and new Investors make Subscriptions, a lien on Unit allotted will be created and such Unit shall not be available for redemption until the payment proceeds are realised by the Scheme.
 In case a Unit holder redeems Unit soon after making purchases, the redemption cheque will not be dispatched until sufficient time has elapsed to provide reasonable assurance that cheques or drafts for Unit purchased have been cleared.
 In case the cheque / draft is dishonoured by the bank, the transaction shall be reversed and the Units allotted earlier shall be cancelled, and a fresh Account Statement / Confirmation slip shall be dispatched to the Unit holder.
 For NRIs, the Scheme may mark a lien on Units in case documents which need to be submitted are not given in addition to the application form and before the submission of the redemption request.
 However, the AMC reserves the right to change operational guidelines for lien on Units from time to time.